-On the third day of our visit to Iceland we said "good bye" to the Edinborg Guesthouse at Eyvindarhólar and took the main road, highway 1, east along the coast.
+Early in the morning of our visit to Iceland day three we said "good bye" to the Edinborg Guesthouse at Eyvindarhólar and took the main road, highway 1, east along the coast.

-This day of our trip involved a lot of driving, about 312 km, along highway 1, and we quickly reached the town of Vik (population 318), where we stopped to see the beaches of black sand and interesting rock formations.
+Today, our visit to Iceland, day three, involved a lot of driving, about 312 km, along highway 1, and we quickly reached the town of Vik (population 318), where we stopped to see the beaches of black sand and interesting rock formations, and it is also a great time to make sure you have enough fuel to continue your journey.

 We continued on, close to the community of Hof which is at the base of the peak, Hvannadalshnúkur, which is on the northwestern rim of the summit crater of the Öræfajökull volcano which is the highest volcano in Iceland.